kigenchesire/FINE-TUNING-ENG---SW-TRANSLATION-MODEL/README.md

 <li>
 <ul>1.
 Download the dataset and the notebook to local computer</ul>
 <ul>2.
 Create an account on HuggingFace.com from the above instructions( how_to_create_an_account_on_huggingaface.pdf)</ul>
-3. Upload the notebook to your Google Colab dev environment
+<ul>3.
+Upload the notebook to your Google Colab dev environment</li>
 4. Switch runtime to GPU and run the cell
 </li>